defx/dynamo/README.md

 type Action = {
   /* Refers to the name of the target function */
   type: string
   /* The native event object.
-Supplied when triggered via an event with x-on attribute */ event?: Event
+Supplied when triggered via an event with x-e attribute */ event?: Event
   /* A custom object provided by the developer when calling the Middleware API's dispatch method */ payload?: { [key: string]: any }
+  /* If the event was triggered by a node that is part of an x-o collection, this is the index of that node within the collection */ index? number
 }
 ```